 When you're hungry, it's easy to overeat.
-Test yourself and your portions by checking the serving size on food packages.
+Pay attention to your internal fullness cues while you eat and focus on your food rather than a screen.
 Eating appropriate portions will help you stay on track with your overall calorie intake.

 Remember, if you're carrying some extra weight, work on gradually losing it through the season rather than all at once before a competition or weigh in.